Regularity/Controllability/Observability of an NDS with Descriptor Form Subsystems and Generalized LFTs: Concluding Remarks

 \section{Concluding Remarks}

 This paper investigates regularity, complete controllability and complete observability for a networked dynamic system, in which each subsystem is described by a descriptor form, while its system matrices is represented by a generalized linear fractional transformation of its (pseudo) first principle parameters.
 Some matrix rank based necessary and sufficient conditions have been derived, in which the matrix depends affinely on both the subsystem connection matrix and subsystem parameters.
-These results extends those on the controllability/observability of an NDS with its subsystems being described by a state space model, and keep the attractive properties that all the involved calculations can be performed on each subsystem independently.
-In addition, these conditions also reveals some requirements on a subsystem from which a completely controllable/observable can be constructed more easily, which are expected to be helpful in subsystem designs and parameter selections.
+These results extends those on controllability/observability of an NDS with its subsystems being described by a state space model, and keep the attractive properties that all the involved calculations can be performed on each subsystem independently.
+In addition, these conditions also reveals some requirements on a subsystem from which a completely controllable/observable NDS can be constructed more easily, which are expected to be helpful in subsystem designs and parameter selections.

-As a further issue, it is interesting to see applicability of the obtained results to actuator/sensor placements for an NDS, as well as to quantitative measures of its controllability/observability.
+As a further issue, it is interesting to see applicability of the obtained results to actuator/sensor placements for an NDS, as well as to develop quantitative measures for its controllability/observability.
+Another important issue is to see possibilities of extending these results to causality verifications for this kind of NDSs.

+The author would like to thank Mr. Y. Y. Zhou for his help and efforts in constructing the numerical example.